-In its annual Point in Time (PIT) count, The CoC identified 2,020 persons experiencing homelessness, and of that total; 1,674 persons were sheltered homeless and 336 persons were unsheltered at the time of Count.
-Among the sheltered population, 1,180 were located at an Emergency Shelter (ES) and 494 were participating in a Transitional Housing (TH) project.
-Among the 1,251 households without children, 628 households were staying in ES, 299 households were in TH, and 324 remained unsheltered.
+The CoC identified 2,020 homeless persons; of the total, 1,674 were sheltered homeless and 336 persons were unsheltered at the time of count.
+Among the sheltered population, 1,180 were located at an Emergency Shelter (ES) and 494 were in Transitional Housing (TH).
+Among the 1,251 households without children, 628 households were in ES, 299 households were in TH, and 324 remained unsheltered.
 There were no households comprised of only children were identified during the 2019 PIT Count.
-There were 758 females experiencing homelessness with 484 in ES, 181 in TH, and 93 were at unsheltered locations.
+There were 758 females experiencing homelessness with 484 in ES, 181 in TH, and 93 were unsheltered.

-One thousand two hundred and forty-two (1,242) males were experiencing homelessness at 693 were staying in ES, 309 in TH, and 240 remained unsheltered.
+One thousand two hundred and forty-two (1,242) males were homeless.
+693 were staying in ES, 309 in TH, and 240 remained unsheltered.
 There were 10 individuals who identify as transgender at the time of the count.
-In that subcategory, three individuals were staying in ES, four persons were residing in TH, and three persons remained unsheltered.
+Three individuals were in ES, four persons were residing in TH, and three remained unsheltered.
 None identified as gender non-conforming.

 There were 478 individuals experiencing chronic homelessness in the CoC region.
-There were 45 households identified as chronically homeless, totaling 125 individuals, with at least one adult and one child, and all of whom were located at ES during the count.
+There were 45 households identified as chronically homeless, totaling 125 individuals, with at least one adult and one child.
+All were located at ES during the count.
 Of persons in households without children who met the criteria of the chronically homeless definition, there were 352 individuals, and 190 persons were residing in ES and 163 were unsheltered.
 There were no chronically homeless persons in households composed of only children.

 Respondents who participate in the PIT Count self-disclose other personal characteristics, offering more information how to best provide valuable services and use evidence-based approaches to address homelessness among those with increased comorbidity conditions.
-Categories include mental illness, HIV/AIDs diagnosis, substance abuse, and unaccompanied youth between the ages of 18-24.
+Categories include mental illness,

+HIV/AIDs diagnosis, substance abuse, and unaccompanied youth between the ages of 18-24.
 The PIT Count revealed the following:

-One hundred and eighty-five (185) individuals identified themselves as having a severe mental illness (SMI), of which 64 were staying in ES, 74 in TH, and 47 persons remained unsheltered.
-One hundred and thirty-three individuals disclosed having chronic substance abuse issues with 47 in ES, 64 in TH, and 22 staying in an unsheltered location.
-There was a total of 177 veterans identified from the PIT Count and 72 were staying in ES, 68 were in TH, and 37 veterans remained unsheltered.
+One hundred and eighty-five (185) respondents disclosed having a severe mental illness (SMI), of which 64 were in ES, 74 in TH, and 47 persons remained unsheltered.
+One hundred and thirty-three individuals disclosed having chronic substance abuse issues with 47 in ES, 64 in TH, and 22 were unsheltered. a total of 177 veterans identified from the PIT Count and 72 were staying in ES, 68 were in TH, and 37 veterans remained unsheltered.
 Of the 106 individuals self-disclosing a HIV/AIDS diagnosis, 15 were in ES, 82 were residing in TH, and nine in an unsheltered location.
 In total, 151 individuals reported being victims of domestic violence.
-Within this subpopulation, 138 victims were staying in ES and nine in TH, while four individuals remained unsheltered.
-There were 85 persons within the subcategory of unaccompanied youth, all of whom could be characterized as unaccompanied youth between ages 18-24 years old.
+Within this subpopulation, 138 victims were in ES and nine in TH, while four individuals remained unsheltered.
+There were 85 persons categorized as unaccompanied youth, all ranging in age from 18-24 years old.
 Thirty-four individuals identified as unaccompanied youth were staying at ES, 33 youth were residing in TH, and 18 remained unsheltered.
 In total, there were 13 individuals identified as a parenting youth between 18-24 years old, seven of which were at ES and six were in TH.
 Children of Parenting Youth total 27 individuals, with 17 children residing at ES and 10 in TH.

 To offer safe sheltering options during a person's housing crisis, Homeless Services Network of Central Florida coordinates 2,031 year-round ES beds and 1,369 TH beds.
-Within this count, there are beds set-aside to support persons experiencing homelessness among more vulnerable populations.
+Within this count, there are beds setaside to support persons experiencing homelessness among more vulnerable populations.
 Specific to veterans, there are 55 emergency shelter beds and 96 transitional housing beds.
 There are zero (0) beds specific to persons experiencing chronic homelessness.
-Youth experiencing homelessness have 28 emergency shelter beds and 57 transitional housing beds set aside for their specific subcategory.
+Homeless youth have 28 emergency shelter beds and 57 transitional housing beds set aside for their specific subcategory.